AlekEagle/cumulonimbus-docs/src/api/user/instruction.md

   - `limit` _optional_

-    - The number of domain entries you want in this page.
-The default and max is 50.
+    - The number of files returned in the request, the default and max is 50.

   - `offset` _optional_

-    - The offset from 0 of domains you wish to see.
+    - Used to paginate requests, default is no offset.

 :::

-:::details Example Request
+:::details Example Requests

 <code-group>